Four Kudo India National Winners and World Cup Athletes Appointed as Income Tax Officers in Mumbai - www.lokmattimes.com

 Four Kudo India National Winners and World Cup Athletes Appointed as Income Tax Officers in Mumbai

-PNN Mumbai (Maharashtra) [India], June 29: In a significant achievement under the Government of India Sports Quota Direct Recruitment ...
+Mumbai (Maharashtra) [India], June 29: In a significant achievement under the Government of India Sports Quota Direct Recruitment Scheme, ...

 Mumbai (Maharashtra) [India], June 29: In a significant achievement under the Government of India Sports Quota Direct Recruitment Scheme, four outstanding athletes from Kudo India have been appointed as Income Tax Officers in Mumbai.
 The athletes were felicitated by Kudo India Chairman, Superstar Akshay Kumar, and Kudo India President, Sensei Megha Vora, in India.